zufre/sinatra-shotgun-server-cb-000/README.md

----
-tags:
-level:
-languages:
-resources:
----

-# Sinatra Shotgun Server
+# Troubleshooting Shotgun in Sinatra

-## Objectives

-1. Objective 1
-2. Objective 2

-### Problems with Shotgun
+## Local Deployment with Shotgun

-*We can move this to it's own README and link to it.
-Given where this lesson is, I imagine we've already covered this content but just in case, I wrote it and we can remove it.*
+Shotgun is a command that starts one of Rack's suppoerted servers (in our case, `Thin web server`).
+It allows us to deploy our application locally so that we can build and test our application.

+To use shotgun, merely type `shotgun` in your terminal from inside of a Sinatra project directory.
+Make sure that your Gemfile contains `gem 'shotgun'`

-If you see output that tells you that Shotgun/Thin or anything are listening on an IP address like `127.0.0.1` or `0.0.0.0` or localhost, everything worked.
+If you see output that tells you that Shotgun/Thin or anything are listening on an IP address like `127.0.0.1` or `0.0.0.0` or localhost, everything worked!
 It should look something like:

 ```
 // ♥ shotgun